Get Avast One to protect yourself against phishing attacks and other threats

 Think you can spot a scam?
 Spear phishing attacks are devilishly deceptive.
 Designed to look like legitimate emails, spear phishing campaigns can fool even the savviest among us.
-Read on to learn about spear phishing attacks and how to avoid them, then protect yourself with strong antivirus software that has intelligent threat-detection capabilities.
+Read on to learn about spear phishing attacks and how to avoid them, then protect yourself with Avast One, ironclad security software with intelligent threat-detection capabilities.

 After identifying a target individual or group (like an organization or business), an attacker crafts and sends a message, usually via email, purporting to come from a trusted and familiar source.